 You can usually obtain this information at...

-Once you have this information then you can order your ancestor's "Compiled Military Service Record" online or by mail.
+You can use this information to order your ancestor's "Compiled Military Service Record" online or by mail.

 - Unit (Regiment) and State [Example: 41st Virginia Infantry]